-The SEC alleged that MarketXT used wash trades and matched orders to qualify itself for a tape revenue rebate program offered by NASDAQ when one of its employees ran an automated trading system that entered buy and sell orders in close proximity to increase volume.
-The program was designed to facilitate "trading for trading's sake."
+SEC 2015.
+Afshar and Afshar.
+The SEC alleged that MarketXT used wash trades and matched orders to qualify itself for a tape revenue rebate programme offered by NASDAQ when one of its employees ran an automated trading system that entered buy and sell orders in close proximity to increase volume.
+The programme was designed to facilitate "trading for trading's sake".
 Based on this trading activity, MarketXT then would receive monetary rebates and have a higher reported market share.